It’s Not Too Late

 I went to Oxbow Academy today to shoot *equine imprinting.
 It’s a fancy term for the simple process of handling a new baby horse while it is only days old in order to help the horse feel comfortable with human touch.
 The theory goes that if the little one is used to having his ears rubbed, hooves examined, and face stroked he won’t be frightened when it comes time to wear a halter or be treated by a vet.
 Horse professionals say the animal won’t run from humans entering the corral.
 Instead, he’ll greet them.
 Sounded good to me.
 But what does this kind of horse theory have to do with teen boys who have been victims of sexual abuse, many of whom have, in turn, touched others inappropriately.
 How does this help them?

-Brita and Tony North, the horse pros at Oxbow let me watch and find out.
-One at a time the boys enter the corral and slowly approach the mother, who is halter-held by Brita.
+Tony North, the horse pros at Oxbow let me watch and find out.
+One at a time the boys enter the corral and slowly approach the mother, who is halter-held.
 Tony has his arms around the wobbly baby.
 Tony, the mother and baby, and the Oxbow student are all almost nose-to-nose as the boy tentatively pats first the mare and then slowly moves to her baby.

 Stroking the tiny horse’s velvet nose, then running hands down its neck, softly tickling its belly, and slowly lifting the spindly legs to tap tiny hooves.

 Softly talking to the boys, explaining the mare must trust that they will not hurt her baby.
 Their movements must be slow and careful.
 If alarmed, she will do whatever she must to protect her foal.